MARGARITA BALANAS cello

 (Current Hattori Foundation senior award winner)

-Frederic Chopin Cello Sonata in G minor, Op.65
+Chopin Sonata for Cello and Piano in G minor, Op.65

 Latvian cellist Margarita Balanas is one of the most exciting and versatile artists of her generation.
 Known for her distinguished artistry and mesmerising stage presence, Ms Balanas has performed to audiences world-wide being hailed as “powerful, delicate, intense and brilliant” (GLAM Adelaide).